genome/bfx-workshop/lectures/week_03/README.md

 ## For-credit students:

-Send the answers to questions 5-7, plus a screenshot of part of the fastq output to Jenny as proof of completion.
+Send the answers to questions 5-7, plus a screenshot of part of the fastq output to John as proof of completion.